Archives Scrapbooks

 • Dates: August 18 (Saturday) - September 23 (Sunday)

-• Description: This exhibition surveys major aspects of photography from the 1950s and 1960s, focusing on the relationship between the photographer and their environment.
-It includes works by 48 photographers, including Bruce Davidson and Jane Arbus, prepared in collaboration with the George Eastman House of Photography and the New York State Council on the Arts.
+• Description: A survey of two major aspects of photography from the 1950s and 1960s, focusing on the photographer's relation to society and personal environment.
+The exhibition includes works by Diane Arbus, Bruce Davidson, and 48 other photographers.
+It was prepared by the George Eastman House of Photography in collaboration with the New York State Council on the Arts.
+The exhibition is held in the Mayer Gallery.

 2. Edward Hopper